 Finally, though participants have been shown to successfully adjust their memory responses due to the inclusion of experimenter-provided instructions [EXAMPLE; CITE], a surprise finding from Experiment 2 was that the inclusion of warnings did not reduce the illusion of competence.
 However, one explanation is that participants were unable to fully understand the magnitude of the warning because they had no prior understanding of JOLs and/or the illusion of competence found for backward pairs.
 One approach is to have participants rate how likely they believe that they will fall for the illusion of competence, in order to evaluate whether the participants feel that they are “invincible” when providing their ratings.
 Finally, though we explained the four types of associates and their corresponding illusion of competence patterns and provided participants with examples and graphs, our inclusion of four pair types may have confused participants.
 As such, the warning may have been more effective if only comparing forward and backward pairs.

-One explanation for this occurrence is that participants may not have fully understood the warning or assumed that the illusion of competence did not apply to them.

 A future direction that this study could go would be to have participants take a pre-test at the beginning of the study in which they use all three of the encoding strategies.
 The participants could then be told, regardless of their actual score, that a particular strategy was their strongest strategy and that they should use that strategy throughout the study.
 This manipulation could be used to assess if participants’ opinions toward a particular strategy affect their performance.